jackzellweger/ligo-binning/README.md

 - Sensitivity-efficiency tradeoffs involved in binning
 - Minimizing sensitivity loss

-In the context of LIGO and GSTLAL, the parameter space refers to the vast multidimensional space that represents the possible values of the parameters that describe a gravitational wave signal.
+In the context of LIGO and `GstLAL`, the parameter space refers to the vast multidimensional space that represents the possible values of the parameters that describe a gravitational wave signal.
 These parameters may include the masses and spins of the objects that generated the wave, the distance to the source, and the orientation of the wave relative to the detector.

 The parameter space for gravitational wave sources is very large, even for a small sliver of the total possibilities of black holes.
 You have to consider .... ...